sigmacomputing/sigmaquickstarts/site/sigmaguides/src/07_2023_first_friday_features/07_2023_first_friday_features.md

 ## Admin Features
 Duration: 20
 ### Warehouse Views
-Workbook warehouse views are now generally available (beta version launched April 2023).
+Workbook warehouse views are now generally available.

 Warehouse views are **virtual tables in Snowflake** that you can query using Sigma or any other application in your data ecosystem.